jeremy379/famous-interactive-laradock/README.md

       Now go take a coffee for you and your coworker.
 This might take a while.
       The build is required only the first time and when you update the laradock .env file.

-    - OR, run only the build and up the container you want
+    - OR run only the build and up the container you want=

-         docker-compose up -d nginx php-fpm workspace mysql
+         `docker-compose up -d nginx php-fpm workspace mysql `

       (The -d run it as a deamon, you may want to remove it in some specific situation)
     - add `phpmyadmin` if you want to use it (access: 127.0.0.1:<port defined in .env, default 8080)